mantidproject/mantid/dev-docs/source/Timers.rst

 The above example shows how to time a whole function.
 You can, however, break a function into smaller blocks of code using curly braces and time each code block separately.
 Note, when a code block is executed multiple times, `CodeBlockTimer` will output the elapsed time for each execution.
-If you don't want to have multiple lines of output and are interested in the total elapsed time, use :ref:`CodeBlockMultipleTimer <Class CodeBlockMultipleTimer>`.
+If you don't want to have multiple lines of output and are interested in the total elapsed time, use :ref:`CodeBlockMultipleTimer <CodeBlockMultipleTimer>`.

+.. _CodeBlockMultipleTimer:

 Class CodeBlockMultipleTimer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`MantidKernel/CodeBlockMultipleTimer <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`_ is designed
+`MantidKernel/CodeBlockMultipleTimer <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`__ is designed
 for timing a block of code that is called multiple times.
-Similar to :ref:`CodeBlockTimer <Class CodeBlockTimer>`, it needs to be instantiated on the stack at the
+Similar to :ref:`CodeBlockTimer <CodeBlockTimer>`, it needs to be instantiated on the stack at the
 start of the scope.
-The constructor takes in a `MantidKernel/CodeBlockMultipleTimer::TimeAccumulator <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`_
+The constructor takes in a `MantidKernel/CodeBlockMultipleTimer::TimeAccumulator <https://github.com/mantidproject/mantid/blob/main/Framework/Kernel/inc/MantidKernel/Timer.h>`__
 object.
-Unlike the timer that gets destroyed at the end of the scope, the time accumulator has to be persistent.
+Unlike the timer, which gets destroyed at the end of the scope, the time accumulator has to be persistent.
 One possibility is to declare it
 with a static linkage in the same compilation unit and provide an accessor function.
 Every time the timer goes out of scope, it automatically updates the time accumulator.
 The time accumulator can later be accessed to report the total elapsed time.
 In the example below Algorithm B calls a method on Algorithm A several times and outputs the total time elapsed in that method.